ChiaraBecht/programming_1_influenza/README.md

 ### Data description
+A variable description for the influenza data obtained from the RKI can be found [here](data/RKI/Documentation/RKI_codebook.md)
+A variable description for the area and population data obtained from statistisches Landeswamt can be found [here](/data/Stat_Landesamt_BW/Documentation/Stat_Landesamt_BW_codebook.md)

-The different columns of the merged dataset are described [here](/data/codebook.md)
+The variables of the raw merged dataset are described [here](/data/codebook.md)

 ## Installation
 * * *